10 effective ways to improve your employee experience today

 6. Empowerment

-90% of organizations say success depends on empowering frontline employees to make autonomous decisions.
+90% of organisations say success depends on empowering frontline employees to make autonomous decisions.
 By enabling your workers to make decisions, solve challenges, and offer suggestions for process improvements, they will feel a greater sense of autonomy that will translate into engagement.
 No one likes to feel like a cog in a wheel, and if your workers have no opportunity to make a tangible impact, they will quickly disengage.

 7. Team building

-No matter your team set-up, it’s important to include aspects of team building into your organization to strengthen camaraderie and boost morale.
+No matter your team set-up, it’s important to include aspects of team building into your organisation to strengthen camaraderie and boost morale.
 This can include basic social events such as breakfast, lunch, or dinner provided by the company, as well as physical activities like an escape room or adventure course.
-If your team is fully remote, you should still continue to prioritize team building, focusing on activities that can be done separately, such as a remote yoga class.
+If your team is fully remote, you should still continue to prioritise team building, focusing on activities that can be done separately, such as a remote yoga class.
 While these activities might sound unimportant, team building is essential for fostering a sense of belonging and improving the overall employee experience.

 8. Remuneration

 While all the aspects discussed in this article contribute to a positive employee experience, the basic fact remains that your employees work in order to earn a salary.
 It’s important that the compensation and benefits you provide as benchmarked to ensure your workers receive competitive packages, or they’ll quickly be looking elsewhere.
-If it makes sense for your organization, you can also consider profit-sharing opportunities like shares, which also help workers to feel more engaged with the overall company’s success.
+If it makes sense for your organisation, you can also consider profit-sharing opportunities like shares, which also help workers to feel more engaged with the overall company’s success.

 9. Wellness

 Data suggests that as much as 60% of employees currently feel anxious and 56% are experiencing symptoms of depression.
 With so many hours of the week spent in the workplace, employers have a duty of care to consider both the physical and mental health of their employees.
 Consider offering resources like stress management workshops, free counseling, and health screenings.
-Not only will this improve your employee experience, but by taking a proactive approach to your staff’s health, your organization could save billions.
+Not only will this improve your employee experience, but by taking a proactive approach to your staff’s health, your organisation could save billions.

 10. Feedback

 An important aspect of a good employee experience is feeling heard, and that workers’ opinions matter.
-Create a culture of feedback at your organization by implementing several ways for employees to share their feedback, concerns, and ideas.
+Create a culture of feedback at your organisation by implementing several ways for employees to share their feedback, concerns, and ideas.
 An employee app, like Flip, has an in-built survey feature so you can always keep your finger on the pulse of how your staff is feeling.

 3 bonus fun ideas

-- Gamification: create friendly competitions, leaderboards, and rewards to add an element of fun and engagement to daily or repetitive tasks.
+Gamification: create friendly competitions, leaderboards, and rewards to add an element of fun and engagement to daily or repetitive tasks.

-- Reverse mentoring: ask your younger or digital-native workers to mentor senior executives in tech tools and social trends to promote mutual respect and understanding.
+Reverse mentoring: ask your younger or digital-native workers to mentor senior executives in tech tools and social trends to promote mutual respect and understanding.

-- Creativity spaces: set up areas in your workplace where employees can unwind and connect through art, such as painting or drawing, which is known to reduce stress.
+Creativity spaces: set up areas in your workplace where employees can unwind and connect through art, such as painting or drawing, which is known to reduce stress.

 Enhance employee experience with technology